louispan/glazier-react/README.md

 ```

 This safe interface requires two input functions:
-1. a function to reduce SyntheticEvent to a NFData.
+1. a function to reduce Notice to a NFData.
 The mkEventCallback will ensure that the NFData is forced which will ensure all the required fields from Synthetic event has been parsed.
 This function must not block.
 2. a second function that uses the NFData.
 This function is allowed to block.

  mkEventHandler results in a function that you can safely pass into 'GHC.Foreign.Callback.syncCallback1' with 'GHCJS.Foreign.Callback.ContinueAsync'.